top of page

 How is the event promoted?

 We do extensive local advertising using banners, posters and flyers.
-We place paid social media adverts and use organic social media to promote the event online and provide copy for local magazines, newspapers, what's on listings and other media.
+We also place paid social media adverts and use organic social media to promote the event online and provide copy for local magazines, newspapers, what's on listings and other media.
+We also work closely with the Wilmslow Business Improvement District, who help to promote our event with the local business community.

 How much space is allocated to each exhibitor?